narsodev/fastify-api-joff/README.md

 ## Testing and Documentation

 The project is tested using [Vitest](https://vitest.dev/).
+I added some unit and integration tests.
 You can run the tests using the following command:

 ```bash
 npm run test